Wednesday, 22 December 2010

 Why can't I extrapolate the Bradford Assay graph if the Beer-Lambert Law applies?

-If you would like to test your skills working with the Beer-Lambert Law then you might like to look at the Spectrophotometry tests at: Maths4Biosciences.com.
+If you would like to test your skills in working with the Beer-Lambert Law, you might like to take the Spectrophotometry tests at Maths4Biosciences.

-One question I have been asked a number of times after the feedback on a practical is if the Beer-Lambert Law, A = ε . c . l, gives a straight line, then why can't I extrapolate the data to find the answer for one of my unknown proteins?
+One question I have been asked several times after the feedback on a practical is if the Beer-Lambert Law, A = ε . c . l, gives a straight line, then why can't I extrapolate the data to find the answer for one of my unknown proteins?

 The Bradford Assay is an indirect (or colorimetric) method for estimating protein concentrations.
-The assay is actually based on a shift in the absorbance of a dye, Coomassie Brilliant Blue G-250, from 465 nm to 595 nm when it binds a protein under acidic conditions.
-That is, the Bradford assay is really measuring the amount of bound dye and NOT the amount of protein present (although the two are connected until the dye is all used).
-As the dye is limiting (i.e. you only put in a set amount), then you can reach a point when all the dye is bound, and no matter how much more protein you put in you will not see a change in absorbance.
-That is, you can increase the protein level to a point where available dye becomes exhausted so the graph would plateau.
+The assay is based on a shift in the absorbance of a dye, Coomassie Brilliant Blue G-250, from 465 nm to 595 nm when it binds a protein under acidic conditions.
+The Bradford assay measures the amount of bound dye and NOT the amount of protein present (although the two are connected until the dye is all used).
+As the dye is limiting (i.e. you only put in a set amount), you can reach a point when all the dye is bound, and no matter how much more protein you put in, you will not see a change in absorbance.
+You can increase the protein level to a point where available dye becomes exhausted so the graph would plateau.

 Bradford assay graph